-Those who want to dig into the issue further can check out her new book: https://islandpress.org/books/right-way. *Her publisher is offering a 20% discount for attendees on purchases of the book.
+Those who want to dig into the issue further can check out her new book: Right of Way: Race, Class, and the Silent Epidemic of Pedestrian Deaths in America *Her publisher is offering a 20% discount for attendees on purchases of the book.
 Use code SCHMITT at the Island Press website.

 This event is being organized by The Piedmont Environmental Council and co-sponsored by the Coalition for Smarter Growth.
 This talk is a part of PEC’s effort to pull together an alliance of organizations that share a vision of a better-connected community for walking, biking and other forms of active transportation in Charlottesville and Albemarle County, Virginia.
 People from all over are encouraged to attend!